-Four more people, meanwhile, were put under investigation Friday by the prosecutor's office in Bari.
-In addition to the ship's captain and the head of the company that built the ferry — both Italians — two other crew members and two representatives of the Greek ferry line Anek, which rented the Norman Atlantic, are under investigation, the Italian news agency ANSA reported.
+The probe into the disaster widened Friday.
+In addition to the ship's captain and the head of the company that built the ferry — both Italians — the prosecutor's office in Bari put two other crew members and two representatives of the Greek ferry line Anek, which rented the Norman Atlantic, under investigation, the Italian news agency ANSA reported.

-Italian newspapers, reportedly quoting from transcripts of the captain's questioning Wednesday, said Capt.
+Italian newspapers, reportedly quoting from transcripts of the ferry captain's questioning Wednesday by prosecutors, said Capt.
 Argilio Giacomazzi told prosecutors that crews didn't properly follow his orders in lowering the lifeboats and that the car deck had too many vehicles.

-Bari prosecutors have declined to say what the captain said, citing laws governing investigations.
+Bari prosecutors have declined to say what the captain told them, citing laws governing investigations.

-Italian TV said passengers noted that five crewmen were in the only lifeboat launched, in apparent violation of rules that say only three crew members should go with the evacuated passengers.
+Italian TV reports said passengers noted that five crewmen were in the only lifeboat launched, in apparent violation of rules that specify only three crew members should go aboard with the evacuated passengers.